natalieagus/natalieagus.github.io/50002/problem_set_1.md

-1. Finally, he found that the number he got in total from all 10 throws is 53.
+**(d).**  Finally, he found that the number he got in total from all 10 throws is 53.
 Express this number in 3-digit hex, formatted as 0xZZZ where Z is your answer.